min2ha/ukwa-site/content/target/62870/index.en.md

   "subject": null
 }

-# Education Executive: Nine out of 10 heads say social media is damaging the mental health of pupils

 Article from a webiste that is focused on the education sector.
 The articel refers to The Association of School and College Leaders (ASCL) survey that found 9 out of 10 headteachers believe that social media use is damaging the mental health of pupils